 D&D stands for Des (Gunewardena) and David (Loewi), who led the buyout of Conran Restaurants in September 2006.

-Since then the restaurant group has gone from strength to strength, opening new restaurants both abroad and within the UK in London and Leeds, as well as launching Cinnamon Candy, a catering and event planning company.
+Since then the restaurant group has gone from strength to strength, opening new restaurants both abroad and within the UK in London and Leeds.

 In 2012 they opened the first D&D hotel – South Place Hotel between Liverpool Street and Moorgate in the City of London.

 D&D London, formerly named Conran Restaurants, was founded in 1991 and remains one of Europe’s leading high quality restaurant groups, owning and operating restaurants in London, Leeds, Paris, New York and Tokyo.

 Led by Chairman Sir Terence Conran and CEO Des Gunewardena, D&D/Conran Restaurants was at the forefront of the explosion of eating out in London in the 1990s.

 The Group opened a string of highly successful restaurants including Le Pont de la Tour (1991), Quaglino’s (1993), Bluebird (1997) and Coq d’Argent (1998).
 The first overseas venture was Alcazar in Paris (1998) and this was followed by the launch of Guastavino’s in New York (2000) and, more recently, the openings of Custom House in Copenhagen (2006) and two restaurants, Botanica and Iconic, in Tokyo (2007) jointly with D&D’s Japanese partners Hiramatsu Inc.